Fred B. Gernerd

-Fred Benjamin Gernerd (November 22, 1879 – August 7, 1948) was an American politician serving as a Republican member of the U.S. House of Representatives from Pennsylvania.
+Fred Benjamin Gernerd (November 22, 1879 – August 7, 1948) was an American lawyer and politician who served one term as a Republican member of the U.S. House of Representatives from Pennsylvania from 1921 to 1923.

-Biography
+Early life and education

-Fred B. Gernerd was born in Allentown, Pennsylvania.
-He graduated from Franklin and Marshall College in Lancaster, Pennsylvania in 1901, from Columbia University's school of political science in New York City in 1903, and from Columbia Law School in 1904.
+Gernerd was born in Allentown, Pennsylvania.
+He graduated from Franklin and Marshall College in Lancaster, Pennsylvania, in 1901, from Columbia University's school of political science in New York City in 1903, and from Columbia Law School in 1904.
 He was admitted to the bar in 1904 and commenced practice in Buffalo, New York.

+Career

 In 1905, he returned to Allentown, serving as district attorney of Lehigh County from 1908 to 1912.
-He was a Pennsylvania Republican State Committeeman from 1912 to 1920 and a trustee of Franklin & Marshall College in Lancaster, Pennsylvania and of Cedar Crest College in Allentown.
+He was a Pennsylvania Republican State Committeeman from 1912 to 1920 and a trustee of Franklin & Marshall College in Lancaster, Pennsylvania, and of Cedar Crest College in Allentown.

+Congress

 Gernerd was elected as a Republican to the Sixty-seventh Congress but was an unsuccessful candidate for reelection in 1922.

+After Congress

-He resumed the practice of law in Allentown and served as a delegate to the Republican National Convention in 1928.
+He resumed the practice of law in Allentown and served as a delegate to the 1928 Republican National Convention.

+Death

-Gernerd died in Allentown and is interred in Trexlertown Cemetery in Trexlertown, Pennsylvania.
+Gernerd died in Allentown, Pennsylvania, on August 7, 1948, at age 68, and is interred in Trexlertown Cemetery in Trexlertown, Pennsylvania.